 Does Power of an Hour include Language Arts?
 The Power of an Hour includes Language Arts, is simple and easy to use.
 What language Arts are developed through the Power of an Hour?

 Sundays have a character quote and Bible verse for both memorization and transcription, often called copywork.
 This gives penmanship practice.
 We encourage children to keep a quote book and write down in a composition book, quotes they want to keep from the Bible episodes and classics they are exposed to.
 Sunday has a Character Theme.
-For older children, they can research the theme in the Bible, their quote book, and other resources available and that evening they can present to the family what they learned about the theme.
+Older children can research the theme in the Bible, their quote book, and other resources available and that evening they can present to the family what they learned about the theme.
 This gives children an opportunity to practice and develop presentation skills and public speaking in a safe, supportive environment and; in a natural way.
 We spotlight a document or classic excerpt on Sundays.
-We highlight vocabulary words words from the classic excerpt, to expand children’s vocabulary and understanding.
+We highlight vocabulary words from the classic excerpt, to expand children’s vocabulary and understanding.
 Some families have an evening recital where children can recite verses, quotes, or poems, and also share what they learned during the previous week about different individuals from history.

-Monday through Friday children are exposed to Sowing Seeds of Greatness, which is the study of individuals who made leading contributions to art, music, mathematics, science, world leadership, and poetry.
+Monday through Friday, children are exposed to the study of individuals who made leading contributions to art, music, mathematics, science, world leadership, and poetry.
 As children are exposed to different individuals, they have an opportunity to write short biographies and create a page on the individual in their Book of Centuries.
-We provide a spotlight about these people.
+We provide a spotlight on these people.
 The spotlights are simple and we have added links for further study.
 This simple content is designed to be easy for the youngest children to understand.
 We feel it is important for older children to be able to dig deeper and learn more, rather than just give them predigested information to memorize.
-Links afford older children opportunities for library skills, research skills, and composition skills, while studying History.
+Links afford older children opportunities for library skills, research skills, and composition skills while studying History.
 Children can use the link or go to the library to find information and create their own page for their Book of Centuries.
-This is also a way to enhance computer skills through word processing, importing and manipulating images.
+This is also a way to enhance computer skills through word processing, importing, and manipulating images.